Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Background and System Model

-\psection{Sensors} The system has an Inertial Measurement Unit~(IMU), the Global Positioning System~(GPS), magnetometer, and barometer that are provided by autopilot hardware such as Pixhawk \cite{priandana2020development} or Navio2 \cite{navio2} .
-Although camera can be used to track movement (\ie optical flow\cite{beauchemin1995computation}), we consider scenarios where there is low visibility (\eg fog, smoke) or at night, making the camera useless.
-IMU is used during the prediction stage to predict the altitude, velocity and position.
-GPS provides information regarding the position and velocity.
-Magnetometer provides information regarding the orientation of the vehicle \wrt the environment.
-Barometer measures the relative altitude of the vehicle.
-Under our system model, the sensors are used when the update task receives them.
+\psection{Sensors} The system includes Inertial Measurement Unit~(IMU), Global Navigation Satellite System~(GNSS), magnetometer and barometer from autopilot hardware (\eg Pixhawk \cite{priandana2020development}, Navio2 \cite{navio2}).
+Although cameras can be used to track movement (\eg optical flow\cite{beauchemin1995computation}), we consider scenarios with low visibility (\eg fog, smoke) or night time operations, thus making the camera useless.
+IMU is used to predict the altitude, velocity and position.
+GNSS provides the position and velocity~\footnote{As explained in \S\ref{sec:rq:realworld}, due to physical and geographic limitations, we use the ViCon positioning system~\cite{vicon_valkyrie} in our hardware experiments.}.
+Magnetometer measures the orientation and barometer measures the relative altitude of the vehicle.
+The sensors are used upon reception to avoid outdated values.